pecheylauren02/mp4-travel-blog/README.md

 - The Write Your Own Section should be easy to use, to encourage users to write and publish their blogs
 - There should be navigation buttons on each page, so the user does not need to use the back button on the web browser

+## Security Features

+### User Authentication

+* Django Allauth is a popular authentication and authorization library for Django, which provides a set of features for managing user authentication, registration, and account management.

+### Login Decorator

+* This ensures that only authenticated users can access the views available, and require authentication with the login_required decorator.

+### CSRF Protection

+* Django provides built-in protection against Cross-Site Request Forgery (CSRF) attacks.
+CSRF tokens are generated for each user session, and they are required to submit forms or perform state-changing actions.
+When a user logs out, the session and associated CSRF token are invalidated, making it difficult for an attacker to forge a valid request using a copied URL.

+### Form Validation

+* The booking_create view validates form input using the BookingForm class.
+It checks for various validation errors, such as the number of guests, check-in and check-out dates, overlapping bookings, and additional validations for cave exploration tickets and kayak rentals.

+## Admin approval

+* Users cannot comment without approval from the admin site.

+### Custom error pages

+* 404 Error Page, provides user with a button the redirect to home page.
+* 500 Error Page, provides user with a button the redirect to home page.

 ## Technologies Used